igrishaev/pg2/docs/listen-notify.md

 (pg/notify conn "user_messages" "Hello!")
 ~~~

-This function works with not a connection only but with any type of a source: a
+This function accepts not a connection only but any type of a source: a
 connection pool, a Clojure map, etc. See the [Data Source
 Abstraction](/docs/data-source.md) for more details.

 The function `notify-json` does two things at once: it encodes arbitrary data
-into a JSON string using the current `ObjectMapper` instance and sends into the
+into a JSON string using the current `ObjectMapper`.
+Then it sends it into the
 given channel:

 ~~~clojure